 Classic migraines start with a warning sign, called an aura.
 One may see flashing lights, a pattern of lines, colors, or shadows.
 He/She may temporarily lose some of the vision, like the side vision.
 One might experience a strange prickly or burning sensation, or muscle weakness on one side of the body.
 The patient may find it difficult to communicate.
 He/She may also feel depressed, irritable, and restless.
 The pain of classic migraines may occur either on one side of the head or on both sides.

-Examples of medicines used for preventing migraines include certain antidepressants, cardiovascular drugs, anti-seizure medicines, botox injections including leaf and root extracts of the butterbur and feverfew plants.
-Supplements (Riboflavin, Magnesium, Ginkgolide B, Coq10, Omega 3) have shown to benefit migraine sufferers.
+Examples of medicines used for preventing migraines include certain antidepressants, cardiovascular drugs, anti-seizure medicines, and botox injections including leaf and root extracts of the butterbur and feverfew plants.
+Supplements (Riboflavin, Magnesium, Ginkgolide B, Coq10, Omega-3) have shown to benefit migraine sufferers.

 Some of the other helpful methods include:

-The SNRA molecule, delivered in small doses has also shown to be fast-acting for providing migraine relief.
+Homeopathy: The SNRA molecule, delivered in small doses has also shown to be fast-acting in providing migraine relief.

 What else can I do to prevent migraines?

 a) Eat regularly and do not skip meals.